jkempf42/kube-volttron/cluster-config/README.md

 Finally, to use `kubectl` on the gateway node to deploy pods, you need to copy the config file over from the control node to the gateway node.
-You should use `scp` on the gateway node:
+You should use `scp` on the gateway node if your are running on a cloud VM or through a shared folder if the control-node is in a local VirtualBox VM on the same host as the gateway node:

 	scp $USER@<control-plane-host>:/home/$USER/.kube/config .